 - The breaker may be lower amperage than required.
 However, it can’t go higher than the conductor rating.

 Reasons the Air Handler (Inside unit) is tripping the breaker.

-- Blower motor is bad or overheating and going bad.
+- The Blower motor is bad or overheating and going bad.

-- Capacitor on the blower motor is weak or totally out.
+- The capacitor on the blower motor is weak or totally out.

 - The internal heat strips are bad and shorting out on the metal shell of the unit.

-- Some air handlers have an inside power disconnect in the attic or closet that has went bad.
+- Some air handlers have an inside power disconnect in the attic or closet that has gone bad.

-- Main feeder wire feeding power to the air handler is shorting out.
+- A Main feeder wire feeding power to the air handler is shorting out.

 Reasons the Furnace is tripping the single pole 15 or 20 AMP breaker.